 Sexological Bodywork can help clients release chronically held tension in their pelvic floor, heal from sexual trauma, and feel free, confident and empowered in their bodies.

 The 10 Most Common Reasons People Go to a Sexological Bodyworker 1.
 Premature Ejaculation 2.
-Inability to (or Struggle to get to) Orgasm 3.
-Dismantle Sexual Shame 4.
+Inability to or Struggle to get to Orgasm 3.
+Heal from Sexual Shame or Trauma 4.
 Learn How to Masturbate 5.
 Erectile Dysfunction 6.
 Enhance Pleasure through Conscious Touch between Couples 7.
 Relief from Pelvic Pain 8.
 Recover Pleasure after Childbirth; Genital, Pelvic, or Breast Surgery; Trauma 9.
 Accept and Appreciate One's Own Body, Gender, Sexuality 10.
 Referred by a Therapist, Life Coach, or Allied Professional

 Sexological Bodyworkers teach skills to help nurture and deepen one's experience of their own sensual and sexual self.
 That work can include breath work, conscious communication, guided visualizations and meditations, boundary setting skills, naming desires or asking for what you want, movement, voice enhancing practice, sensate focus, anatomy, erotic trance or other body-based sex skills.